Ibiza epic fail

 2. The check-in desk at Enter Air who stayed open for an extra 10 minutes so that we could check-in

-3. All the people that we pushed in front of to go through airport security
+3. All the people that we pushed in front of to rush through airport security

-When we got to the boarding gate, we breathed a sigh of relief when the plane hadn’t actually boarded yet.
-By the time the plane actually did take off, it was actually LATER than we thought the original time was – you couldn’t make this stuff up!
+When we got to the boarding gate, we breathed a sigh of relief when the plane hadn’t actually boarded yet as our flight was delayed.
+By the time the plane actually did take off, it was LATER than we thought the original time was – you couldn’t make this stuff up!

 1. Always book holidays in advance.
 If booking a late deal, try and book a few weeks in advance to avoid stress before the holiday.

-Luckily we had an absolutely amazing time on our holiday when we eventually got on it, so keep an eye out for some more Ibiza posts coming soon.
+Luckily we had an absolutely amazing time on our holiday when we eventually got on it, and I fell in love with Ibiza all over again.